 WELCOME TO THE GUIDANCE OFFICE!

-My mission as your child's counselor is to assist you and his/her teachers in facilitating Dr. N.H.
-Jones’ vision/ mission statement and goals for each and every student.
+The guidance office is where you will find our guidance clerk who handles all staffings and student record files.
+The School Counselor is also located in the guidance department.
 If you have any questions or concerns, please contact Laterrah Hopkins, our Guidance Clerk by email at Laterrah.Hopkins@marion.k12.fl.us or by phone at 352-671-7261.

 - Kelly Woelfel – School Counselor, Kelly.Woelfel@marion.K12.Fl.US